d3rlpy: An Offline Deep Reinforcement Learning Library: Abstract

 \section{Abstract}

-In this paper, we introduce d3rlpy, an open-sourced offline deep reinforcement learning (RL) library for Python. d3rlpy supports a number of offline deep RL algorithms as well as online algorithms via a user-friendly API.
-To assist deep RL research and development projects, d3rlpy provides practical and unique features such as data collection, exporting policies for deployment, preprocessing and postprocessing, distributional Q-functions, multi-step learning and a convenient command-line interface.
-Furthermore, d3rlpy additionally provides a novel graphical interface that enables users to train offline RL algorithms without coding programs.
-Lastly, the implemented algorithms are benchmarked with D4RL datasets to ensure the implementation quality.
-The d3rlpy source code can be found on GitHub: \url{https://github.com/takuseno/d3rlpy}.
+In this paper, we introduce \texttt{d3rlpy}, an open-sourced offline deep reinforcement learning (RL) library for Python. \texttt{d3rlpy} supports a set of offline deep RL algorithms as well as off-policy online algorithms via a fully documented plug-and-play API.
+To address a reproducibility issue, we conduct a large-scale benchmark with D4RL and Atari 2600 dataset to ensure implementation quality and provide experimental scripts and full tables of results.
+The \texttt{d3rlpy} source code can be found on GitHub: \url{https://github.com/takuseno/d3rlpy}.